 The fee to submit the graduate admissions application is non-refundable.
 Please see the graduate admissions site for fee waiver guidelines.

 2. Letters of Recommendation.
 Three letters of recommendation must be submitted online by the recommender to graduate admissions.
 We do not supply forms for these letters of recommendation.
-Be sure that all letters are submitted to gradaute admissions by December 1st.
+Be sure that all letters are uploaded to gradaute admissions by December 1st.
 If necessary to meet the deadline, please fax the letter directly to the Department of Art History at (213) 740-8971.

 3. Personal Statement.
 The personal statement should describe your past academic experience, future academic goals, and specifically your interest in the USC Department of Art History.
 One to three pages should suffice.
 Please submit this statement online under the supporting documents section of the on-line USC application.